This PDF is also available in text formatFAQs-rev-0821

 Can EI services be provided in a childcare setting?

 EI services can be provided in a childcare setting when it is safe and based on agreement by the family, EI provider, and childcare provider.
 Also, if possible, live video visits and phone consultations may be provided in childcare settings.

 What are the safety precautions for in-person EI services?

 Several precautions need to occur for safe in-person EI visits.
 These precautions are to be used even if individuals have been vaccinated.
-EI Providers will maintain social distancing practices.
-As with prior to COVID-19, EI Providers will use coaching practices with families.
+EI providers will maintain social distancing practices..
 Specifically:

 - Visits may be held outside or in a community setting (e.g., on a porch, in the yard, at a park).

 - Masks are not required for children under age 2.
 Masks are only required, as tolerated, for children older than 2.
-Unless medically or physically unable, masks are required for family members and EI professionals.
+Unless medically or physically unable, masks are required for family members and EI providers.
 If you refuse a mask, the service coordinator and/or EI provider may choose not to provide in-person services.
 However, masks may not be needed if the EI visit is outside and physical distancing can be maintained.

 - High-touch areas should be sanitized before and after the visit.

 - All EI providers, service coordinators, and families should conduct effective hand-washing before, during (as needed), and after visits.

 Whose responsibility is it to provide me with a mask?